Battle of Blountville Civil War Military Park

 Shipley appointed an Executive Committee which quickly moved forward to develop plans for the park.

-In February 2011, Sullivan County passed a resolution authorizing the Sullivan County Department
+The Sullivan County Commission passed a resolution authorizing the Sullivan County Department

 of Archives and Tourism to assist the Battle of Blountville Civil War Park Executive Committee in